Aims of Mnemosyne memory research

 The data collected by the Mnemosyne Project will made available to everyone.
 Since the data was contributed by people on a voluntary basis, it would be unethical to restrict access to it or charge money for it.

 Anyone interested can contact us to help analyse the data.
-We only ask that, should that analysis ever result in a scientific journal paper, we become coauthors of that paper.
+We only ask that, if there's a chance that this analysis ever results in a scientific journal paper, we become actively involved in an early enough stage of the research to become coauthors of that paper.
+This is to prevent against misinterpretations of the data structures.

 The Mnemosyne algorithm